Arulo/api_practice/README.md

-# api_practice
-Practicing accessing data in an API using fetch
+# Practicing interacting with an API using fetch

+Used the PokeAPI to get some data, and then display it on screen using pure JS, CSS and HTML.

+It's not much, but it works, and it was a great thing to practice! :D